This post was inspired by lively discussions on the FIRE and LeanFire Reddit.

 Why Does any of this Matter?
 Because you are Playing with FIRE.

-Good planning entails considering what could reasonably go wrong and plan ahead for contingencies.
-Good planning needs to work in good times and bad.
+Good planning entails considering what could reasonably go wrong and plan for contingencies.
+Proper planning needs to work in good times and bad.
 Both forms of FIRE have some risks.
-The leaner the FIRE, the more risks you may need to plan for and if you fail to plan you could get burnt.
+The leaner the FIRE, the more risks you may need to plan for, and if you fail to plan, you could get burnt.

 Let’s Talk About What Can Go Wrong